ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 Any services defined in the package will start up on their defined ports and will remain running for the duration of the testing phase after which they will be automatically shut down.
-This allows you to send requests directly to the service inorder to test its functionality.
+This allows you to send requests directly to the service in order to test its functionality.

+>**Note:** You need to have tests defined in the respective module where the service is defined in order for the service to start automatically.

-To test a service, you can create a client in the test source that sends requests directly to the service and use the test assertion functions to assert the responses.
-This can be used for both services defined in the package as well
+To test a service, you can create a client in the test source, which sends requests directly to the service and use the test assertion functions to assert the responses.
+This can be used for both services defined in the package as well.

 ### Testing Clients

-In cases where a fully fledged client is already defined for a particular service, we can make use of Object Mocking to mock the calls to the service and return curated responses to the client.
+In cases where a fully fledged client is already defined for a particular service, you can make use of object mocking to mock the calls to the service and return curated responses to the client.
 This is useful when testing the full extent of the client by mocking responses that normally would be difficult to reproduce in an actual scenario.
 This would cover a variety of scenarios that the client is capable of handling without having the service to actually be up and running.